vitessio/website/content/en/docs/contributing/code-reviews.md

 ## Reviewing a Pull Request

-The [Vitess bot](https://github.com/apps/vitess-bot) will comment a check-list on every pull request which contains a list of things to verify as a reviewer.
+The [Vitess bot](https://github.com/apps/vitess-bot) will add a comment with a review checklist on every pull request.
-The reviews should go through this list and mark the items as checked as they go along.
-If anything is incomplete, changes to the PR can be requested until all the points on the checklist are satisfied.
+Reviewers should go through this list and mark the items as checked as they go along.
+If anything is incomplete, changes to the PR can be requested until all the items on the checklist are satisfied.

 ## Approving a Pull Request